Moon, Jupiter, Saturn in late June

-Category: Space Hits: 1During the last week of June 2021, watch for the moon to sweep by the gas giants Saturn and Jupiter.
+Category: Space Hits: 5During the last week of June 2021, watch for the moon to sweep by the gas giants Saturn and Jupiter.

 On the last nights of June 2021, watch for three worlds in space: the moon, Jupiter, Saturn.
 The waning gibbous moon is past full on these nights.
 It’s rising later in the evening or after midnight.
 On June 25, Saturn follows the moon into the sky by roughly an hour.
 Jupiter follows an hour or so after Saturn.
 But the moon is moving, always, toward the east in orbit around Earth.
 As a result, the moon rises an average of 50 minutes later each night.
 So the moon catches up to Saturn and then Jupiter.
 On the night of June 26 (morning of June 27), the moon is near Saturn in the sky.
 By the night of June 27, the moon rises between Jupiter and Saturn.